1457384613gh/rEFInd-theme-named-Yours/README.md

   <summary>🖱️Click to Unfold 📖 How to Set🖱️</summary>

   ### ❗️Note!❕
-  - #If you have **ChromeOS on BrunchFramework**, you shall read 📁THIS.
+  - #If you have **chromeOS on BrunchFramework**, you shall read 📁THIS.
   <details>
     <summary>🖱️📂THIS🖱️</summary>

-# How to load Chrome OS by using Brunch❓️
+# How to load chromeOS by using Brunch❓️
 - Find `#name#.img.grub.txt`.🔎
 - Open it and copy the text.📄